COMMITTEES or (Where You Can Help)

 1. The social coordinator is responsible for the lunch breaks --

-On Thursdays there is coffee and tea at 9:00PM for those attending the Thursday sessions.
+On Wednesday's there is coffee and tea at 9:00PM for those attending the Wednesday sessions.
 Coffee, Tea, and cookies or something is the normal.
 Irene McAvena

-At the monthly dance on the third Friday of the month there is a sandwich table and cookies selection that is served at 8:45 PM during the dance.
-There is also coffee and tea available.
+At the monthly dance on the third Friday of the month there refreshmwnts and cookies served at 8:45 PM during the dance.

 A qualified person with serve right gets the permits from the RCMP and “runs” the bar Conny Stamhuis